On a Grand Scale for Architecture, Entertainment and Sports

 Automated staircase for Rio Paralympics Games 2016

-As part of the 2016 Rio Paralympic Games, Show Canada make a retractable staircase.
+As part of the Rio 2016 Paralympic Games, we made this retractable staircase.

 The staircase is located in the rear central part of the stage and is designed to transform itself from a regular flight of stairs into 3 wheelchair ramps.